AbderrSfa/ft_printf/README.md

 The aim of this project is pretty straight forward; recode printf.
 This project teaches the ins and outs of using variadic arguments.
 The key to a successful ft_printf is well-structured and extensible code.
 ## Getting Started
 Running `make` will produce a library called libftprintf.a.
 Use ft_printf() just as you would use printf().
-When compiling your code use libftprintf.a.
+When compiling your code use ft_printf.a.

 `gcc main.c ft_printf.a`
 ## Functionality